dutzi/react-route-transition/readme.md

   // the list of "handlers"
   handlers: [
     {
-      // each handler can either define a path, the path can either be a
+      // path tells the orchestrator which path this handler "handles".
-      // string/regexp (single path), or an array of strings/regexps (multiple
+      // the path can either be a string/regexp (single path), or an
-      // paths)
+      // array of strings/regexps, for multiple paths
       //
       path: '/signin',
       // each handler should implement either an onEnter callback, that will